-With a well-targeted Google AdWords campaign, you can jump straight to the top of the SERPs and expose your business to highly targeted customers.
+With a well-targeted Google Ads campaign, you can jump straight to the top of the SERPs and expose your business to highly targeted customers.

-What’s more, although paid results aren’t likely to see click-through rates (CTR) as high as organic listings, Google PPC ads see a 2% CTR on average, and those that do click are often closer to converting into customers.
+What’s more, although paid results aren’t likely to see click-through rates (CTR) as high as organic listings, Google PPC ads see an average 2 percent CTR, and those who do click are often closer to converting.

 But that’s not all.

-Paid results also come with a suite of analytics that can help to provide a clear path to higher CTRs and conversions.
+Paid results also come with a suite of analytics that provide a clear path to higher CTRs and conversions.
 And this knowledge is invaluable when optimizing your SEO efforts.

 That’s why the best SERP marketing combines both SEO and SEM.